sagemath/sagewiki_to_gh-2022-10-10/days90.md

 === Creating an Account ===

 You should create an account [[https://k8s.sagemath.org/settings|here]].
-You will need a secret token, which will be e-mailed to participants (ask an Ursula Whitcher (uaw@umich.edu) if you can't find it).
+You will need a secret token, which will be e-mailed to participants (ask Ursula Whitcher (uaw@umich.edu) if you can't find it).
 Once you have an account, someone will have to add you to the Sage Days 90 project; anyone who is already part of the project can do so from the project settings page.
 At that point, you will be able to access the server at [[https://k8s.sagemath.org|k8s.sagemath.org]].

 === Git ===